 MIT is...
 MIT Student Life podcast - Listen to ChemE’s own Ayomide Fatunde.

 The Chemical Engineering department offers a variety of opportunities for life outside the lab, including professional, cultural, and recreational clubs and activities.
-Every year, the Department holds a winter holiday party, a summer barbecue, and a spring golf tournament.
+Every year, the Department holds a winter holiday party, a summer barbecue, and a series of monthly wellness events.